Mathieu J. Duchesne

 Current research and/or projects

-I am studying Canada’s subsurface geology using a geophysical method named seismic reflection.
+I am studying Canada’s subsurface geology using seismic methods, a field of geophysics.
 This method uses sound waves to image the internal structure of the Earth’s crust and give information about the geological materials that forms it.
-My work focuses on the processing and analysis of seismic reflection data to evaluate the potential of energy resources in Canada’s North.
-I also use seismic reflection to study the geological storage of CO2 and environmental risks associated with the exploitation of non-conventional energy resources.

 Importance of my research